 Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS), are reported using HCPCS Level II codes.
 Reimbursement is the lower of the CMS DMEPOS fee schedule value for Alaska in effect at the time of treatment or service multiplied by 1.75 or billed charges.
-IF no CPT code identifies the supply, bill using the appropriate HCPCS code with a copy of the manufacturer/supplier's invoice for supplies.
-Reimbursement of invoice items will be at invoice plus 20 percent
+If no code identifies the supply, bill using the appropriate unlisted HCPCS code or CPT code 99070.
+An invoice is required and reimbursement shall be the lower of the manufacturer/supplier's invoice plus 20 percent or billed charges.

 TENS (transcutaneous electrical nerve stimulation) must be FDA-approved equipment and provided under the attending or treating physician's prescription.
-(See Off-label Use of Medical Services in the General Information and Guidelines Section.)
+(See Offlabel Use of Medical Services in the General Information and Guidelines Section.)
 An annual assessment of the patient is required to renew a prescription for use of the TENS unit and supply of electrodes.
 Each TENS unit will be rented for two months followed by a re-evaluation to determine if it is appropriate to continue rental or purchase of the unit.
 TENS unit price shall be the HCPCS code DMEPOS value as published by Medicare multiplied by 1.75.
 Unlisted HCPCS codes are not valid for billing TENS units.
 Electrodes and supplies will be provided for two months and then as needed by the patient.
 Reimbursement of electrodes and supplies shall be the lower of invoice plus 20 percent or billed charges and supersedes the use of HCPCS DME values.